sebastianotronto/aoc/2023/README.md

 This is my first year trying the AoC.
 I decided to use C because it is the language I know the best and I am familiar with the standard library.

+I did not write many comments, but if you are curious about my solutions send me an email and I'll be happy to explain!

 ## Instructions

 Compile with `-std=c99` and other required options, for example